Work Hard & Play Hard in the Sawtooth Mountains!

 There is a washer and dryer available free of charge for employees living on the ranch.

 Off-ranch housing options in the area are limited, but some rentals and limited RV hook-ups are available.
 For employees choosing to live off campus, $5 per day per shift meal/s will be charged on days worked.
 Room and board is a combined package; there is not a separate package for room or board.

 Quiet hour on the ranch is at 10:30pm every night.

-Compensation includes monthly salary plus room and board.
+Compensation includes an hourly wage plus room and board.
 You'll work a five day work week.
-A completion bonus is paid to all employees who complete the season.
-Additional bonus may be awarded for exceptional performance.
+An additional bonus may be awarded for exceptional performance.

 On the ranch you may enjoy the ranch’s natural hot springs swimming pool, stocked catch-and-release fishing pond with paddleboat, the Salmon River running through the lower ranch property, horseshoes, hiking and biking.
 Each employee has the opportunity to have a complimentary 1.5 hour horseback ride and ½ day white water raft trips on the Salmon River.
 Many employees in the past have enjoyed camping and backpacking on their days off.

 Our 900-acre ranch is located in the heart of the Sawtooth National Recreation Area, 9 miles south of Stanley on Highway 75 between mile markers 180 and 181.
 The ranch is 50 miles north of Sun Valley, 130 miles east of Boise, and 125 miles north of Twin Falls, Idaho.